 Site Development Committee

-The purpose of this committee is to review site and building plans and specifications for new or additions to existing structures using applicable sections specified in the Master Deed Restrictions and presented in the MOA Building Manual in evaluating plans submitted for approval.
+The purpose of this committee is to review site plans, building plans and specifications for new construction or additions to existing structures using the Master Deed Restrictions and the MOA Building Manual to evaluate plans submitted for approval.

-The purpose of this committee is to work within the community, and to coordinate the various social activities which (a) function in the name of the Association, (b) use the facilities owned by the Association, or (c) require financial support, either directly or indirectly, from the Association.
+The purpose of this committee is to work within the community to coordinate the various social activities, which (a) function in the name of the Association, (b) use the facilities owned by the Association, and/or (c) require financial support, either directly or indirectly, from the Association.